pjsacchet/LoyolaMaryland-AUVSI-SUAS/Arduino/ArduinoVehiclePlan.md

 ## Motor Shield
 ## Wheels
 ## Battery
+> If you would like to have 2 seperate DC power supplies for the Arduino and motors.
+Plug in the supply for the Arduino into the DC jack, and connect the motor supply to the PWR_EXT block.
+Make sure the jumper is removed from the motor shield.
+If you have a Diecimila Arduino, set the Arduino jumper to EXT.
+This is a suggested method of powering your motor project - from Power Requirements Link

 2 Separate batteries - 1 for Arduino, 1 for motors
 https://www.amazon.com/Energizer-A23-Battery-12V-Pack/dp/B005HX2YT0 - 12v battery
 ## Magnetometer